jcochran206/artsy-capstone-client/README.md

 ## Development Roadmap (to do later)
 This is v1.0 of the app, but future enhancements are expected to include:
-* Personalized vatar image for profile
+* Personalized Avatar image for profile
-* Liking a post (and adding it to your profile)
+* Liking a post (and saving it to your profile)
 * Re-posting someone else's post
-* Progressive loading of posts in a feed via "infinity scroll" mechanic
+* Pagnination of posts in a feed via an "infinity scroll" mechanic
-* Notifications (when followed or post is liked)
+* Notifications (informing the user when their post has received a comment or they they have a new follower)
-* Deletion of images via Cloudinary API
+* Deletion of images stored in the Cloudinary database thru our server
-* More compelling non-signed in landing page
+* More compelling non-signed experience, especially on the landing page

 <br />